"What is Different Between These Datasets?" A Framework for Explaining Data Distribution Shifts: The Dataset Explanation Framework

-Starting with $\mD$, we define the prototypes to be the cluster centers in $\mathcal{D}$ obtained after $K$-means clustering on the high dimensional space and projecting them to a lower dimensional space using PaCMAP \citep{pacmap}.
+We now construct prototypical explanations for the HELOC dataset.
+Our datasets $\mD$ and $\mD^\prime$ are the same as in Section~\ref{sec:fi_exp_heloc}.
+Keeping $\mD$ as the reference dataset, we define the prototypes to be the cluster centers in $\mD$ obtained after K-means clustering on the high dimensional space and projecting them to a lower dimensional space using PaCMAP \citep{pacmap}.